 4. Use citrus as a natural deodorizer

-Grab a couple lemons (left over from this delicious lemon bar recipe), or whatever citrus fruit you have on hand, chop them up and toss them in the disposal for 5-10 seconds while running cold water.
-The acid in the citrus will help break down the grimy slime, and will naturally deodorize your whole kitchen.
+Grab a couple lemons or whatever citrus fruit you have on hand, chop them up and toss them in the disposal for 5-10 seconds while running cold water.
+The acid in the citrus will help break down the grimy slime and naturally deodorize your whole kitchen.

 5. Combine methods

-If you really want to get serious with it, freeze vinegar with chunks of citrus fruits in an ice cube tray.
+If you really want to get serious about it, freeze vinegar with chunks of citrus fruits in an ice cube tray.
+Put a cube or two in the disposal.
 Make sure you run cold water along with the disposal so no chunks of fruit get stuck to the blades.

 6. Try a baking soda solution

-We couldn’t talk about cleaning and leave our tried and true baking soda cleanser.
-Simply, pour two cups of baking soda into the garbage disposal followed by a half cup on vinegar.
+We couldn’t talk about cleaning and leave out our tried-and-true baking soda cleanser.
+Simply pour two cups of baking soda into the garbage disposal followed by a half cup of vinegar.
 This will cause a fizzy reaction that somehow satisfies our urge to fully disinfect.
 Let the solution sit for one hour.
-When the hour is up turn on the garbage disposal and cold water and let it run for at least one minute.
+When the hour is up, turn on the garbage disposal and cold water and let it run for at least one minute.